lumarama/foreachi/src/aws/dynamodb-javascript.md

 ---
-title: DynamoDB using JavaScript
+title: DynamoDB with JavaScript
 permalink: /aws/dynamodb-javascript
 ---
-# AWS DynamoDB using JavaScript
+# Using AWS DynamoDB with JavaScript

 The following are examples of using CosmosDB from a Lambda function.